You aren’t the only one who wants to relax on a hot summer day. Your pooch would adore a place to take a dip or splash around.

-After considering these options, we hope your buying experience is smooth sailing from here.
+After considering these options, we hope your buying experience is smooth sailing from here, and that you’ll find the best swimming pool for your dog.
 You and your four-legged friend will be enjoying fun in the sun in no time.

 Ashley Bates is a freelance writer and illustration artist.
 In her writing, she specializes in pet blogging and copywriting.
 Artistically, she illustrates whimsical images for children’s books among other creative pursuits.
 Outside of her career, she is a mother to four children and three fur babies: a kitty, a pug, and a pot-bellied pig.